 Understanding the Symptoms of Vitamin D Deficiency

 In infants and young children, vitamin D deficiency can interfere with normal bone growth and development, leading to delays in motor skills.
 Children who lack sufficient vitamin D may experience delays in reaching milestones such as sitting, crawling, and walking.
 If you notice persistent delays in your child’s motor development, it is important to consult with a pediatrician to evaluate the possibility of vitamin D deficiency.

-See also The Amazing Health Benefits of N-Acetyl Cysteine
+See also Unlocking the Health Benefits of Mango

+Understanding the Symptoms of Vitamin D Deficiency